Xenbase

 Xenbase is a Model Organism Database (MOD), providing informatics resources, as well as genomic and biological data on Xenopus frogs.

 Xenbase has been available since 1999, and covers both X. laevis and X. tropicalis Xenopus varieties.
 As of 2013 all of its services are running on virtual machines in a private cloud environment, making it one of the first MODs to do so.
 Other than hosting genomics data and tools, Xenbase supports the Xenopus research community though profiles for researchers and laboratories, and job and events postings.

 Xenbase's Software and Hardware Platform

 Xenbase runs in a cloud environment.
 Its virtual machines are running in a VMware vSphere environment on two servers, with automatic load balancing and fault tolerance.
 Xenbase software uses Java, JSP, JavaScript, AJAX, XML, and CSS.
-It also uses IBM's WebSphere Application Server and the IBM DB2 database.
+It also uses Apache Tomcat and the Postgres database.
 The same hardware and software platforms support Echinobase.

+Supported Species

+Xenbase offers two levels of support.
+Full support includes full genome integration in the database, including gene pages, BLAST, JBrowse, and genome downloads.
+Partial support provides BLAST, JBrowse, and download options, but no gene page integration.